sj19217/CS-Coursework/Interpreter/process.md

 * Wrote jump instructions using preprocessor macro
 * Began to write command for MOV and made set_register_name; needed to work out how to only transfer a number of bytes (i.e. to pad with zeroes if the size of the movement and size of the register do not match)
+* Worked that out and implemented the switch statements in main.c.
+Realised I might have to add code to the assembler to check that the right type of operands are paired with commands (e.g. can't move data into an immediate value)